Big Brother 16 (American season): Viewing figures

+Critical response

 Big Brother 16 was not known for season-long controversy, but mainly for certain minor events, including Frankie Grande for crass remarks targeting Victoria Rafaeli and Jocasta Odom.
-As well as Caleb Reynolds for his comments about President Obama, and his persistent treatment of Amber Borzotra.
+As well as Christine Brecht's behavior towards Cody Calafiore despite her being married, and Caleb Reynolds for his comments about President Obama, and his persistent treatment of Amber Borzotra.